-The Alpine mountains and surrounding areas are known for their complex tectonic setting with a highly heterogeneous lithospheric structure (e.g. Handy et al., 2010, 2015; Schmid et al., 2004; Hetényi et al., 2018).
-The mountain range was tectonically shaped by the interaction of the Adriatic microplate and the European plate in several stages of convergence between Europe and Africa (e.g. Schmid et al., 2004, 2008; Handy et al., 2010; Hetényi et al., 2018).
-Geological studies show that the Adriatic plate is the upper plate in the subduction of the Alpine Tethys in the Alps, while it is the lower plate of the thrust systems in the Apennines and the Dinarides (e.g. Schmid et al., 2008; Handy et al., 2015).
-The terranes of the Mesozoic Tethys ocean between Europe and Africa were compressed, rotated, faulted and stacked during the Alpine orogenesis (e.g. Handy et al., 2010).
-Along a distance of approximately 700 km between NW Italy and Slovenia, the Northern Alps and the Southern Alps are separated by the Periadtriatic line or fault system (e.g. Handy et al., 2005, see also Fig. 1).
-Reversals in the subduction polarities have been proposed at the transition to both the Apennines and the Dinarides, while the geometry and orientation of the slab is still controversial (e.g. Hetényi et al., 2018; Handy et al., 2010, 2015; Mitterbauer et al., 2011; Schmid et al., 2004).
-GPS measurements show that the Adriatic microplate is rotating counter-clockwise relative to Europe around an Euler pole located in the Western Alps or western Po plain (D'Agostino et al., 2008; Weber et al., 2010).
-Velocity anomalies in the crust and the upper mantle reflect the complexity of the crustal structure and the geodynamic setting (e.g. Diehl et al., 2009; Fry et al., 2010; Molinari et al., 2015; Kästle et al., 2018; Lu et al., 2020; Qorbani et al., 2020).
+The Alpine mountains and surrounding areas are known for their complex tectonic setting with a highly heterogeneous lithospheric structure (e.g. Handy et al. (2010, 2015); Schmid et al. (2004); Hetényi et al. (2018)).
+The mountain range was tectonically shaped by the interaction of Adriatic and European microplates in several stages of compression between the two large

-Seismic activity across the Alps is typically characterized by low to moderate magnitude earthquakes.
-However, large damaging earthquakes have occurred in the past, such as the 1356 Basel earthquake (Meyer et al., 1994) or the 1976 Friuli earthquake (Mw 6.45, Poli and Zanferrari, 2018).
-Recent seismic activity in the eastern Southern Alps is caused by the N-S convergence (2-3 mmyr-1) between the Adriatic Plate and Eurasia, which is accommodated by the ENE trending, SSE verging thrust front of the eastern Alps and by NW-SE trending right-lateral Dinaric strike-slip fault systems in western Slovenia (Moulin et al., 2016; Poli and Zanferrari, 2018).
-The wider Alpine region including parts of the Dinarides and the Apennines stretches across Switzerland, Austria, Liechtenstein, France, Italy, Germany, Slovenia, and Croatia.
+- 25 converging plates, Europe and Africa (e.g. Schmid et al. (2004, 2008); Handy et al. (2010); Hetényi et al. (2018)).
+Geological studies show that the Adriatic plate was upthrusted in the western and central Alps (e.g., Schmid et al. (2008); Handy et al. (2015)).
+The terranes of the Mesozoic Tethys ocean between Europe and Africa were compressed, rotated, faulted and stacked during the compression stages of the Alpine orogenesis (e.g. Handy et al. (2010)).
+Along a distance of approximately 700 km between NW Italy and Slovenia, the northern Alps and the southern Alps are separated by the Periadtriatic line or fault system - 30 (e.g. Handy et al. (2005)).
+Reversals in subduction polarities have been proposed at the transition to both, the Apennines and the Dinarides, while the geometry and orientation of the slab is still controversial (e.g. Hetényi et al. (2018); Handy et al. (2010, 2015); Mitterbauer et al. (2011); Schmid et al. (2004)).
+Velocity anomalies in the crust and upper mantle reflect this complex crustal structure and geodynamic setting (e.g. Diehl et al. (2009); Fry et al. (2010); Molinari et al. (2015); Kästle et al. (2018); Lu et al. (2020); Qorbani et al. (2020)). - 35 Seismic activity across the Alps is typically characterized by low to moderate magnitude earthquakes.
+However, large damaging earthquakes have occurred in the past, such as the 1356 Basel earthquake (Meyer et al., 1994) or the 1976 Friuli earthquake (Mw 6.45, Poli and Zanferrari (2018)).
+Recent seismic activity in the SE Alps is caused by the N-S convergence (2-3 mm/yr) between the Adriatic Plate and Eurasia, which is accommodated by the ENE trending, SSE verging thrust front of the eastern Alps and by NW-SE trending right-lateral strike-slip fault systems in western Slovenia (Poli and Zanferrari, 2018).
+The wider - 40 Alpine region including parts of the Dinarides and the Apennines stretches across Switzerland, Austria, Liechtenstein, France, Italy, Germany, Slovenia, and Croatia.
 Most of these countries have national earthquake observatories, research institutes or universities that routinely monitor the regional seismicity.
-The Swiss Seismological Service (SED) and the Slovenian Environment Agency (ARSO) provide annual reports containing mainly first motion based focal mechanisms (e.g. Diehl et al., 2018; Ministrstvo za okolje in prostor Agencija RS za okolje, 2020) while for example INGV (Italy), GEOFON (Germany), EM-RCMT (European-Mediterranean Regional Centroid-Moment Tensors; Pondrelli, 2002), SISMOAZUR (France) as well as GCMT (Lamont-Doherty Earth Observatory of Columbia University, USA) provide moment tensor (MT) solutions in online bulletins for magnitudes above 3.5 or larger (see also data and code availability).
+The Swiss Seismological Service (SED) and the Slovenian Environment Agency (ARSO) provide annual reports containing mainly first motion based focal mechanisms (e.g. Diehl et al. (2018) and Ministrstvo za okolje in prostor Agencija RS za okolje (2020)) while for example INGV (Italy), GEOFON (Germany), - 45 EM-RCMT (European-Mediterranean Regional Centroid-Moment Tensors, Pondrelli (2002)), SISMOAZUR (France) as well as gCMT (Lamont-Doherty Earth Observatory of Columbia University, USA) provide moment tensor (MT) solutions in online bulletins for magnitudes above 3.5 or larger (see also data and code availability).